 There are many types of dementia.
 Each type has its own symptoms and is caused by a specific type of change in the brain.
 The most common type of younger onset dementia is Alzheimer's disease.
-The Dementia Australia website has information about the different types of dementia, and the Younger Onset Dementia Association website is also very useful.
+The Dementia Australia website has information about the different types of dementia.

 What happens after a diagnosis of younger onset dementia?

 A diagnosis of younger onset dementia can come as a shock.
 The person affected, and their family and friends, may all feel angry or sad.
 They might not believe it.
 There can be a huge sense of loss.
 These feelings are normal.

 But help and support is available, and it is better to get it earlier than later.
 Dementia Australia is a good place to start.
 The organisation can explain what is happening as well as provide emotional support, information, education and counselling.

 Dementia Australia also coordinates support groups throughout Australia.
 Some of these groups are specifically for carers of people with younger onset dementia, such as the specialised Living with Dementia Program for people with younger onset dementia.
 Support groups can provide comfort and practical assistance for carers, relatives and friends of people with dementia.